Best Seafood Practices

 Certification Bodies

-To be recognized by GSA, CBs must be credit under ISO/IEC 17065 by an International Forum-member accreditation body and a Multilateral Recognition Arrangement signatory to another internationally recognized scheme
+To be recognized by GSA, CBs must be credit under ISO/IEC 17065 by an International Forum-member accreditation body and a Multilateral Recognition Arrangement signatory to another internationally recognized scheme.
+To view the scope of activities of our approved Certification Bodies, please click on the corporate logo below to view their most recent certificate of accreditation.

 Auditor Training